Assassin's Creed: Assassin's Creed Syndicate

 Assassin's Creed Syndicate was released in October 2015 for the PlayStation 4 and Xbox One, in November 2015 for Windows, and in December 2020 for the Stadia.
-In the present-day, players control the same unnamed Assassin Initiate from Assassin's Creed Unity, who this time must help the Assassins find a powerful artifact, the Shroud of Eden, hidden in London.
-The main story is set in Victorian era London and follows twin Assassins Jacob and Evie Frye, as they navigate the corridors of organized crime to take back the city from Templar control and prevent them from finding the Shroud.
+In the present-day, players control the same unnamed Assassin Initiate from Assassin's Creed Unity, who this time must help the Assassins find a Shroud of Eden hidden in London.
+The main story is set in Victorian era London and follows twin Assassins Jacob and Evie Frye as they navigate the corridors of organized crime to take back the city from Templar control and prevent them from finding the Shroud.
 The narrative also includes segments set in war-torn London during World War I, which follow Jacob's granddaughter, Lydia Frye, as she battles German soldiers and Templar spies and searches for a Sage.

 In December 2014, images and information leaked for a new Assassin's Creed game, titled or code-named Victory, which was later confirmed by Ubisoft.
 In May 2015, Kotaku leaked that Victory had been renamed Syndicate.
 On May 12, 2015, the game was officially announced by Ubisoft.
 The game retains most gameplay elements from Unity, while introducing new travelling systems, such as carriages and a grappling hook, and refined combat mechanics.
 It is the first game in the series to feature multiple playable protagonists, whom the player can switch between both during and outside missions.